KiCad/kicad-source-mirror/Documentation/development/testing.md

 a "project history" perspective, but also to ensure that the test you write to catch the bug in question does, in fact, catch the bug in the first place.

+### Assertions {#test-assertions}

+It is possible to check for assertions in unit tests.
+When running the unit tests, `wxASSERT` calls are caught and re-thrown as exceptions.
+You can then use the `CHECK_WX_ASSERT` macro to check this is called in Debug builds.
+In Release builds, the check is not run, as `wxASSERT` is disabled in these builds.

+You can use this to ensure that code rejects invalid input correctly.

 ## Python modules {#python-tests}

 The Pcbnew Python modules have some test programs in the `qa` directory.